kiminkim724/marino-graph/README.md

 Website that charts to show the number of people in the Northeastern Gyms at different times of the day.
+Fetches data from MongoDB through a Flask server as shown in https://github.com/kiminkim724/marino-counts